ROADMAP TO SUCCESS

 • Delivery timelines

-How to Win Friends and Influence People by Dale Carnegie
+One of my favorite communication books is How to Win Friends and Influence People by Dale Carnegie.

-• Genuine interest in people
+• Become genuinely interested in people

-Using Load Boards
+How to Use Load Boards

-Popular load boards include:
+Popular platforms include:

 • DAT Load Board